 The club scene in Cayman is not supersized by any big city standards, but many of Cayman's hot spots still offer a hoppin' good time with experienced DJs, great live bands, inventive mixologists and of course, a fun loving crowd.

-- Lillies (SMB) is a sophisticated late night lounge and nightclub located above Whiskey Mist in the Strand Shopping Centre.
+- Lillies (SMB) is a late-night lounge and nightclub with a younger clientele located in the Strand Shopping Centre.

 Live Music Scene